Why we work on Conflict Sensitivity

 Results of our Conflict Sensitivity support

-Over the past five years, we have worked with diverse partners.
+Over the past decade, we have worked with a variety of partners at different levels.
 They value our pragmatic approach which is tailored to their needs.
 Our partnerships result in strategies that address conflict risk, staff that are better equipped to use conflict analysis, programmes that better adapt to changing conflict dynamics, and increased funding for peacebuilding.

 Learn more about our Conflict Sensitivity support

-We run a Call for Proposals (next open in early 2020), through which civil society organisations, from our focus regions and international, can apply.
+We run a Call for Proposals, through which civil society organisations, from our focus regions and international, can apply.
 Governmental, multilateral or business actors interested in learning more about our Conflict Sensitivity support may contact Héloïse Heyer.

 Find out more about our Conflict Sensitivity partnerships